-As a concentrated form of antioxidants and phytochemicals taken from the plant’s stems and leaves, citronella oil has been used for centuries in China, Indonesia and Sri Lanka to help decrease rashes, inflammation, infections, pain and other health conditions.
+As a concentrated form of antioxidants and phytochemicals taken from the plant’s stems and leaves, citronella oil has been used for centuries in China, Indonesia and Sri Lanka.
+Its uses include helping to decrease rashes, inflammation, infections, pain and more.

-According to various studies investigating the effects of these compounds, citronella oil has been shown to have the following benefits:
+According to various studies investigating the effects of these compounds, citronella oil has been shown to have the following health-promoting effects:

 - Naturally repels insects

 - Fights free radical damage

 - Reduces inflammation

 - Promotes relaxation

 Today, there are more than 30 species of Cymbopogon (citronella plants) grown wildly throughout parts of the world and used in Southeast Asian cooking and teas.

 There are two primary types of citronella used to create pure citronella oil: the Java type and the Ceylon type.
 Both originally came from parts of Asia, especially grassy areas of Sri Lanka.